EXCLUSIVE-Highfields Capital wants to shrink, return some capital

 * Sareb close to auctioning 350 mln euro portfolio - source

-BOSTON, Oct 2 Highfields Capital, which oversees $13 billion in assets for universities, hospitals and wealthy investors, plans to shrink in size and return as much as $2 billion in capital because it believes it can deliver better returns with less money.
+BOSTON Oct 2 Highfields Capital, which oversees $13 billion in assets, said it can deliver better returns with less money and is planning to return some capital at the end of the year.

-The Boston-based investment firm told clients that it will stop accepting new money at the end of the year and will likely return between 5 percent and 15 percent of its capital, according to a letter seen by Reuters.
+The Boston based hedge fund firm will stop taking in new money at the end of the year and will likely return between 5 percent and 15 percent of its capital to investors at that time, the firm said in a letter seen by Reuters.

 "While we are quite comfortable with our ability to generate good returns at our current size, we would rather be slightly smaller and generate better ones," Jonathon Jacobson, who co-founded the Boston-based firm in 1998, wrote in the letter.